JanuszL/CV-CUDA/README.md

 collaborative effort between [NVIDIA][NVIDIA Develop] and [ByteDance][ByteDance].

-Refer to our [Developer Guide](DEVELOPER_GUIDE.md) for more information on the operators avaliable as of release v0.2.1-alpha.
+Refer to our [Developer Guide](DEVELOPER_GUIDE.md) for more information on the operators available as of release v0.2.1-alpha.

 ## Getting Started